Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 from the one where you installed the program, I fear something very odd has happened.
 The last resource is restoring the most recent backup copy.

-See question #12 to get more details.
+See question #12 for more details.

-Check the Help|About... menu item to know the kind of Windows user your are working with and your actual data folder.
+Check the menu item Help > About to know the kind of Windows user you are working with and your actual data folder.

 |